yegor256/blog/_drafts/_repo.md

     the application.
 Moreover there will be different languages and file formats.
     Say a repo has 200K lines of Java, 150K lines of XML, 50K lines of JavaScript, and 40K lines of Ruby.
 Can you say something specific about this repo?
 Is it large?
-Is it Java repo?
+Is it a Java repo?
 And, more importantly, can it be compared with other repositories?
 Not really.
 It's just a big messy storage of files.

   * **Homogeneous Tasks**.